hollyteds/astro-simple-art-direction/README.md

 ## Chenge log

+### 1.0.8

+- The sizes attribute can now be specified.

 ### 1.0.7

 - Replaced the output sizes of the srcset attribute from resolution units to width units.